-(June 2, 1944 — August 6, 2012) was an award-winning American composer, songwriter and conductor.
+Marvin Frederick Hamlisch (June 2, 1944 — August 6, 2012) was an American composer, songwriter and conductor.
 In his life and career, Marvin was among the most acclaimed names in music.
-He was one of fifteen EGOTs (winners of an Emmy, Grammy, Oscar and Tony.
-He was 1 of 10 people to win 3 or more Oscars in one night, the only person other than a director or screenwriter to do so.
-And he was 1 of only 2 people to win those 4 awards and a Pulitzer Prize (the other being Richard Rodgers).
+He was one of fifteen EGOTs (winners of an Emmy, Grammy, Oscar and Tony), one of ten people to win three or more Oscars in one night (the only person other than a director or screenwriter to do so), and he was one of only two people to win those four awards and a Pulitzer Prize (the other being Richard Rodgers).
 He also won two Golden Globes.

 He found critical acclaim in the 1970s with his adaptation of Scott Joplin's "The Entertainer", famously featured in the 1973 film The Sting, which hit #1 on the Billboard Contemporary charts, as well as #3 on the top 100 of that year, also earning an Academy Award for Best Adapted Score.
-That same evening, he'd win two more Academy Awards, for Best Original Song and Best Original Score for The Way We Were, making him the second person to win 3 Oscars the same evening after Billy Wilder.
+That same evening, he'd win two more Academy Awards, for Best Original Song and Best Original Score, for The Way We Were, making him the second person to win 3 Oscars the same evening after Billy Wilder.

 - A Chorus Line (1975) - Pulitzer Prize for Drama, Tony Award for Best Musical Score